Legal & General equity release review 2022

 This Legal & General lifetime mortgage review forms part of a series of equity release reviews , where we have appraised all the leading providers, to help you compare the various plans on offer and consider which one may be right for you.

 Legal & General is one of the world’s largest insurance and investment management companies, and the UK’s leading pension fund asset manager.
 The company is authorised by the Financial Conduct Authority, and a member of the Equity Release Council, which means you're protected by the Council's rules and principles.

-Most recently, Legal & General has won ‘Later Life Lender of the Year’ at The Mortgage Awards 2020 and ‘Best Equity Release Provider/Lifetime Lender’ at the Mortgage Strategy Awards 2020.
+Most recently, Legal & General has been awarded 'Best Equity Release Provider 2021' by Moneyfacts and ‘Later Life Lender of the Year’ at The Mortgage Awards 2020 as well as ‘Best Equity Release Provider/Lifetime Lender’ at the Mortgage Strategy Awards 2020.